ResearchObject/ro-crate/docs/in-use/LDaCA.md

 ### Archiving

-RO-Crate provides a consitent metadata model for long term archiving and preservation and is used to store archival copies of lanuage datasets using the [Oxford Common File Layout](https://arkisto-platform.github.io/standards/ocfl/).
+RO-Crate provides a consistent metadata model for long term archiving and preservation and is used to store archival copies of language datasets using the [Oxford Common File Layout](https://arkisto-platform.github.io/standards/ocfl/).

 ### API Access